 Yes, absolutely.
 Many of our international customers purchase interfaces online from U.S. retailers, then have them shipped directly to us with their names on the shipping labels (“c/o Black Lion Audio”).
 In this scenario, the shipping form can be filled out digitally and emailed directly to us.

-If you already own an interface that you want modified, please pack it well to avoid damage in shipping!
+If you already own an interface that you want modified, please pack it well to avoid damage in shipping, and we strongly advise insuring the shipment.
+Be sure to include your unit’s power supply!

 Return shipping will be via FedEx.